giranntu/NVIDIA-TensorRT-Tutorial/README.md

 Model #2 – ~1.48x speedup of TF-TRT FP16 (gpu) over native TF FP32 (gpu)
 Model #3 – ~2.0x speedup of TF-TRT FP16 (gpu) over native TF FP32 (gpu)
 Model #4 – Wait for TRT 6 or resume advising on how to modify code to work with TRT 5.
 More details below in the Results section.

-If you and your team can run the code and reproduce the below benchmarks on your end, that would be really helpful – if all looks good, we can conclude the TensorRT portion of our engagement and fully move to optimizing other parts of the application like pre-processing using Dali or end-to-end application using DeepStream.

-You can find the code to reproduce these model optimizations here on a secure Google Drive: https://drive.google.com/file/d/1LW3tHhXtKi8AL0tDj9aM-fekZjKZpU5J/view?usp

-I found some time for us to connect next Tuesday and review.
-Let us know if there’s a better date/time that works.

-Next Steps:
-Everseen team to review and reproduce TensorRT optimization code.
-Discuss identifying other bottlenecks and GPU-accelerating these.
-We believe that decoding and inference are near speed-of-light; if we can accelerate other pieces that are bottlenecks (pre-processing, data migration, end-to-end with DeepStream, etc.), we can further increase camera stream density for the application.

 Results

 These models were benchmarked on the Tesla T4 using batch size 1.
 The code is flexible and can accommodate different input image dimensions and batch sizes.